By Pit Hermann

-15. We will use the 3D panel: Please select Window > 3D from the main menu.
+15. We will switch to the 3D panel: Please select Window > 3D from the main menu.

 Once it shows up, click on "Sphere_Material".
 If it is not visible simply click on the small triangle to the left of "Sphere" and it will show up.

-16. Now click on the small folder icon to the right of the Opacity field, which can be found in the Properties panel in PS CC or CS6 Extended, and in the 3D panel in PS CS5 Extended:
+16. Now click on the small folder icon to the right of the Opacity field, which can be found in the Properties panel in Photoshop CC or CS6 Extended, and in the 3D panel in Photoshop CS5 Extended:

 17. Select "Load Texture" and open the "transparency" image file you saved earlier on.

 Your sphere should now look like this: